ctitmus19/fun-events/docs/index.md

  - [Delete user](tutorials/delete-user.md)

 ## Resources
 The Fun Events Service API relies on two main resources: `event` and `user`.
-Learn more about these resources by using the following resources:
+Learn more about these resources by viewing the following articles:

 - [event](api/event.md)
 - [user](api/user.md)